 Loki season 2 release date speculation

-Since Disney Plus has not announced when Loki season 2 will arrive, let's look at the fact that Loki season 1 took approximately a year and a half to film and produce — with filming beginning in January 2020 (opens in new tab) and its finale production concluding in June 2021 (opens in new tab) (weeks after the episode 1 air date).
+But since Disney Plus has not announced when exactly Loki season 2 will arrive, let's look at the fact that Loki season 1 took approximately a year and a half to film and produce — with filming beginning in January 2020 (opens in new tab) and its finale production concluding in June 2021 (opens in new tab) (weeks after the episode 1 air date).

 Rumors (opens in new tab) of Loki season 2 being renewed bubbled up in November 2020, so we can reason that the new season has been written in the time since that leak, and those rumors included a January 2022 start date for production.